Simintei/airbnb-clone-project/README.md

 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
 It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
 This project enables learners to understand complex architectures, workflows, and collaborative team dynamics while building a scalable web application.

-Technologies used- Django, MySQL and GraphSQL in a unified ecosystem.
 Modern tools-Docker, Github Actions and other similar CI/CD platforms.

 Team Roles